good2fly/n1-dundie-awards/NOTES.md

 * ⚠️ General lack of `@Nonnull` usage.
 This is especially important when using mixed Java + Kotlin code as Kotlin 'understands' JSR‑305 annotations
 * ⚠️ No way to tell 2 people with same first/last names apart - consider adding some unique identifier or combination of identifiers, like DoB, email, or phone.
 * ⚠️ In a real app, initial (and subsequent updates) schema s not typically generated directly by JPA.
 Instead, use some migration tool (e.g. Flyway) to manage schema evolution.
-* ⚠️ I would personally not use JPA, unless most of the team is very familiar with the various (mostly performance) pitfalls around JPA/Hibernate.
-  It's also not very conducive for Domain Driven Design, as it encourages YOLO implementation and anemic object model.
-Prefer Spring Data JDBC.

 ### Medium/Minor
 * ✅ Type mismatch between getter/setter for `dundieAwards`.
 Should all be `int` (and non-null in DB).